Signs of M&A revival in Middle East as activity picks up

 In Saudi Arabia, Sahara Petrochemical 2260.SE and Saudi International Petrochemical Co 2310.SE (Sipchem) said this month they were in talks on a potential merger.

 In some countries, governments are backing the consolidation.
-Dubai and Abu Dhabi agreed to merge their aluminium smelting companies this month to create a national champion with an enterprise value of $15 billion; the combined company will be the world's fifth largest aluminium firm.
+Dubai and Abu Dhabi agreed to merge their aluminum smelting companies this month to create a national champion with an enterprise value of $15 billion; the combined company will be the world's fifth largest aluminum firm.
 Morgan Stanley (MS.N) advised Abu Dhabi in the deal.

 That merger has raised speculation that the Abu Dhabi and Dubai governments might move forward in merging the country's multiple stock exchanges, a deal which stalled three years ago because of political differences.